ftyers/ftyers.github.io/2018-komp-ling/practicals/finite-state-transducers/report.md

 $ calc "(($total-$unknown)/$total)*100"
 	~0.13394403330576701513
 ```
-=> So it surns out that my current analyzer has a coverage of oevr 13%, which is just a bit higher than in our HFST tutorial.
+=> It surns out that my current analyzer has a coverage of over 13%, which is just a bit higher than in our HFST tutorial.

 ## Weighing.
 Surface forms